TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 3/Romans 3.29.md

 ---

-Or is God [the God] of Jews only? is he not [the God] of Gentiles also?
-Yea, of Gentiles also:
+Or is God the God of Jews only?
+Isn't he the God of Gentiles also?
+Yes, of Gentiles also,